alex-toy/chaos/README.md

 ==============================

-You need to have Python 3.8 installed for this project Simply use command from project root directory :
+You need to have Python 3.8 installed for this project

 # Getting started